 Flexibility in payroll processing is key when you are faced with an immediate need to run payroll outside of your normal schedule.

 Outsourced Payroll Processing

 Though essential to your small business, improper payroll processing and bookkeeping can result in fines, penalties, and headaches.
-In addition, outsourcing is a far more affordable option than bringing these tasks in-house.
+In addition, outsourcing payroll is a far more affordable option than bringing these tasks in-house.